rmkoesterer/uga/README.rst

    >>> cd uga-X

 At this point you may change the name of the environment to anything you'd prefer by modifying the first line of the environment.yml file.
-For these instructions, we will assume the name stays as 'uga'.
+For these instructions, we will assume the name is unchanged from 'uga'.

    >>> conda env create -f environment.yml
    >>> source activate uga